bitsblocks/crypto-facts/index.md

 ## Centralized Mining - All Your Free Lottery Money are Belong to Us

-Proof of work leads to miners' concentration whether it is ZCash or Bitcoin (BTC) or Ethereum (ETH).
+Proof of work leads to miners' concentration whether it is ZCash or Bitcoin or Ethereum.
 The move of some cryptocurrencies to proof of stake will make that concentration risk even worse.
-One miner is already controlling 40% of Ethereum (ETH) mining.
+One miner is already controlling 40% of Ethereum mining.
 And that oligopoly power will get worse with proof of stake.
 -- [15 May 2018](https://twitter.com/davidgerard/status/996338020478578688)

 > Facts Please comments:
 >
-> Ethereum (ETH) is pretty centralized in development and administration too.
+> Ethereum is pretty centralized in development and administration too.
 > I think proof of stake will work best as acknowledging out loud that a stable,
-> centrally managed platform is the best thing for its market, even if that's basically ICO scammers
+> centrally managed platform is the best thing for its market,
+> even if that's basically initial coin offering (ICO) scammers

 <!--